makersacademy/airport_challenge/README.md

 My solution
 ---------
 I created 3 classes: Plane, Airport & Weather.
-Each encapsulates a set of behaviours as per below:
+Each encapsulates a set of behaviours as per below.
+Classes were created with Single Responsibility in mind, however there is a certain amount of (unavoidable?!) co-dependency between the Plane & Airport classes.

 1. Plane
 Planes can: